 Your teaching goals will shape which certification makes the most sense.
 Here’s a breakdown by path:

-If you want to teach online → A TEFL or TESOL certificate is more than enough.
-Most platforms just require a 120-hour TEFL, and some even offer training as part of onboarding.
+If you want to teach online → A 120-hour TEFL or TESOL certificate is more than enough.
+Most platforms just ask for a TEFL/TESOL, and some even provide extra training during onboarding.
+A Level 5 isn’t required for online roles, though it can help you stand out if you want to freelance and set higher rates.

 Absolutely—and many teachers do.

-Think of your first certification as a passport—it gets you started.
-Once you’ve traveled a bit, you’ll know whether it’s worth investing in first-class credentials.
+Think of your first certification as a passport—it gets you into classrooms.
+Once you’ve taught for a while, you’ll know whether it’s worth investing in first-class credentials.

 Here’s the honest truth:

 Your best move?
-Start with a flexible TEFL/TESOL, test the waters, and upgrade only if and when it makes sense.
-That way, you protect your time, money, and options while still launching into one of the most rewarding careers abroad.
+Start with a TEFL/TESOL or Level 5 TEFL, test the waters, and only upgrade further if your career goals demand it.
+That way, you protect your time, money, and flexibility while still opening the door to one of the most rewarding careers abroad.

 👉 Suggested Links: